Top 10 New Riders of the Purple Sage Songs

 Photo: cp_thornton [CC BY 2.0

 New Riders of the Purple Sage enjoyed their most tremendous commercial success in the 1970s.
 Their first handful of albums achieved the highest chart positions of their career.
 The first two albums New Riders of the Purple Sage and Powerglide reached the U.S. Top 40 album music charts.
 The group’s following four albums also made it into the top 100 on the U.S. Billboard Album Charts.
-From 1971 until 1974 the band released six albums in a span of only three years.
-In modern times, it seems most artists release one album every six years or so.
+From 1971 until 1974, the band released six albums in only three years.
+In modern times, it seems most artists release one album every six years.

 The New Riders of the Purple Sage continued to release albums and tours on a relentless schedule through the 1970s.
 They released ten albums during the decade of the seventies.
 The band continued to release music throughout the 1980s during the glam years when bands like Bon Jovi, Poison, and Def Leppard dominated the airwaves.
 Nonetheless, the band continued on throughout the 1980s, sailing through the 1990s grunge scene and into the 2000s.
-Despite music changes, there is always a place for bands like The Nitty Gritty Dirt Band and The Grateful Dead.
+Despite the changes in music, there is always room for bands like The Nitty Gritty Dirt Band and The Grateful Dead.
 The popularity of new groups that fused many of those same elements, like The Dave Matthews Band and many others, proved there will always be a new audience for great organic country rock and roll.

 # 10 – Glendale Train